Level/abstract-leveldown/README.md

 Delete an entry.
 There are no `options` by default but implementations may add theirs.
 The `callback` function will be called with no arguments if the operation is successful or with an `Error` if deletion failed for any reason.

+### `db.map(keys[, options], callback)`

+Get multiple values from the store by an array `keys`.
+The optional `options` object may contain:

+- `asBuffer` _(boolean, default: `true`)_: Whether to return each `value` in the result array as a Buffer.
+If `false`, the returned type depends on the implementation.

+The `callback` function will be called with an `Error` if the operation failed for any reason.
+If successful the first argument will be `null` and the second argument will be the array of values.
+Given N keys, the result will contain N values.

 ### `db.batch(operations[, options], callback)`

 Perform multiple _put_ and/or _del_ operations in bulk.
 The `operations` argument must be an `Array` containing a list of operations to be executed sequentially, although as a whole they are performed as an atomic operation.